isomerpages/moe-blangahrisepri/_for-parents/The Growing Years.md

 <p>Sexuality Education is delivered in a holistic manner through the school
 curriculum.
 The content for Sexuality Education is grouped into five main
 themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click&nbsp;
-<a href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach" rel="noopener noreferrer nofollow" target="_blank"><u>here</u>
-</a>&nbsp;for more information on the scope of Sexuality Education in the
+You may click <strong><a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener nofollow" target="_blank">here</a></strong> for more information on the scope of Sexuality Education in the school curriculum.</p>
-school curriculum.</p>
 </li>
 </ol>
 <ol start="5" data-tight="true" class="tight">